LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 #### 2.2.2 Pause, Stop, Hide (A)

 The most obvious issue is the slide transition effect, the content changes between 3 different slides at an interval of approximately 3 or 4 seconds.
-This animation is infinite, in that it just loops continuously. there is no mechanism to pause, stop or hide this transition.
-This can be distracting for users, particularly some users that may have difficulty with focusing or be easily distracted.
+This animation is infinite, in that it just loops continuously.
+There is no mechanism to pause, stop or hide this transition.
+This can be distracting for users, particularly some users that may have difficulty with focusing or those that can become easily distracted.

 ##### Recommendation

-I'd simply recommend a pause or stop button for this.
+I'd ordinarily recommend a pause or stop button for this.
 As long as that button could restart the animation should a user wish to, this would be adequate.
-As the transition is quite quick 3 or 4 seconds, some users may not get sufficient time to read a slide, by providing a pause or stop button, these users can at least take the time they need to read the slide, without having to wait for it to loop back through.
+As the transition is quite fast: 3 or 4 seconds, some users may not get sufficient time to read a slide, by providing a pause or stop button, these users can at least take the time they need to read the slide, without having to wait for it to loop back through.

 This is a pretty straightforward fix, I'll provide a quick code sample below: